-The first thing we met in the breakfast room next morning was – a whole wall of water pipes!
+Then the next morning the first thing we met in the breakfast room was – water pipes!

 Breakfast room: water pipes and local dishes

-After a rich breakfast that also contained local dishes we were ready for a walking-day.
-And after the walk we once more used the pool – but I was going to write about Madeira, not the hotel…
+After the breakfast that also contained local dishes we were ready for a walking day.
+And after the walk which I will now tell about, we once more used the infinity pool on the roof.

-But anyway, for us, Savoy Saccharum was a peaceful place to come back to and relax after the days’ activities and we liked the place a lot.
-If you got interested in having your base here I include a link to their website for more information:
+But anyway, for us, Savoy Saccharum was a peaceful place to come back to and relax after the days’ activities and we liked the hotel a lot.
+For more information on the hotel here is their website: